Custom Installation and Uninstallation of Components

 To get a full list of command-line parameters that can be used with the installation file, run the command:

-For custom installation of Dr.Web Desktop Security Suite components, go to the directory containing the unpacked Dr.Web Desktop Security Suite package files.
-If there is no such directory, run the command:
+For custom installation of Dr.Web Desktop Security Suite components, unpack the contents of the installation file.
+To do that, run the command:

 Custom Installation of Components